Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Introduction

 \section{Introduction}

 Next generation anti-malware products use machine learning and deep learning models instead of signatures and heuristics, in order to detect previously unseen malware.
-API call sequence-based classifiers, such as \href{https://www.sentinelone.com/insights/endpoint-protection-platform-datasheet/}{SentinelOne} or \href{https://www.microsoft.com/security/blog/2018/02/14/how-artificial-intelligence-stopped-an-emotet-outbreak/}{Microsoft ATP}, provide state-of-the-art detection performance \cite{DBLP:journals/corr/abs-1806-10741}.
+Windows-based API call sequence-based classifiers, such as \citep{SentinelOne} or \citep{MicrosoftATP}, provide state-of-the-art detection performance \citep{DBLP:journals/corr/abs-1806-10741}.
 However, those classifiers are vulnerable to adversarial example attacks.
 Adversarial examples are samples that are perturbed (modified), so they will be incorrectly classified by the target classifier.

 In this paper, we demonstrate a novel \emph{query-efficient} black-box attack against many types of malware classifiers, including RNN variants.
 We implement our attack on malware classifiers that are used to classify a process as malicious or benign.
-This classification is-based on both API call sequences and additional discrete features (e.g., printable strings).
+This classification is based on both API call sequences and additional discrete features (e.g., printable strings).
 We consider the challenging case of machine learning as a service (MLaaS).
-Examples of such services are \href{https://aws.amazon.com/machine-learning}{Amazon Machine Learning} and \href{https://cloud.google.com/prediction/}{Google\textquoteright s Cloud Prediction}.
-In this case, the attacker continuously queries the target malware classifier and modifies the API call sequences the malware generates until it is classified as benign.
-Since the attacker pays for every query of the target malware classifier and therefore aims to minimize the number of queries made to such a cloud-service when performing an attack.
-Another reason for minimizing the number of queries is that many queries from the same computer might arouse suspicion of an adversarial attack attempt, causing the cloud-service to stop responding to those queries \cite{chau2010polonium}.
+Examples of such services are Amazon ML \citep{AmazonMachineLearning} and GCP \citep{GoogleCloudPrediction}.

+In this case, the attacker continuously queries the target malware classifier (e.g., \citep{JoeSandboxML}) and modifies the API call sequences the malware generates until the sequence is classified as benign.
+The attacker pays for every query of the target malware classifier and therefore aims to minimize the number of queries made to such cloud services when performing an attack.
+Another reason for minimizing the number of queries is that many queries from the same computer might arouse suspicion of an adversarial attack attempt, causing the cloud service to stop responding to those queries, e.g., using stateful defenses that keep track of queries to the system \citep{chen2019stateful}.
 While the attacker may use a botnet to issue many queries, this approach would increase the attack's cost dramatically.
-We develop an \emph{end-to-end attack} by recrafting the malware behavior so it can evade detection by such machine learning malware classifiers while minimizing the amount of queries (meaning that it is, \emph{query-efficient}).